 The OMIG requires the organization to designate a Compliance Officer to carry out and enforce compliance activities.
-The compliance officer should function as an independent and objective person that reviews and evaluates organizational compliance and privacy/confidentiality issues and concerns.
-The compliance officer's main duties include coordination and communication of the compliance plan; this involves planning, implementing, and monitoring the program.
+The Compliance Officer functions independently and objectively, reviewing and evaluating organizational compliance and privacy/confidentiality issues and concerns.
+The Compliance Officer's main duties include coordination and communication of the compliance plan; this involves planning, implementing, and monitoring the program.
+The Compliance Officer will maintain certification (CHC) through the Compliance Certification Board, attending trainings annually to retain the certification.